 She again attempts to leave Rangoon on 12 August and is again stopped.
 Once more she refuses to leave her car, camping by the stationary vehicle for 13 days.

 1999 - Suu Kyi's husband Michael is diagnosed with terminal prostate cancer.
 The junta refuses to grant him a visa to visit his wife before he dies but says it will allow Suu Kyi to leave the country to visit him.
 She declines, fearing she will not be allowed back if she leaves.
 Her husband dies on 27 March.

 The junta allows Suu Kyi's sons to travel to Burma to visit her in December.

 2000 - Suu Kyi is stopped by police when she attempts to travel to the countryside on 24 August.
 This standoff, during which she and her supporters again remain camped by the roadside, lasts until 2 September when she is forced to return to the capital.

 On 21 September she attempts to travel to the northern city of Mandalay by train but is not permitted to board.
 Suu Kyi is placed under house arrest and 92 members of the NLD are detained.

 Talks between Suu Kyi and the junta commence in October.
 The junta is said to be prepared to allow a return to democracy provided there is a transitional power-sharing arrangement between themselves and the NLD.
-They also want guaranteed immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.
+They also want a guarantee of immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.

-Suu Kyi is released from her 19-month house arrest on 6 May.
+2002 - Suu Kyi is released from her 19-month house arrest on 6 May.
 The restrictions on her political activity are lifted.
-She is free to travel around the country and to lead the NLD, although her activities will be closely monitored by the junta.
+She is free to travel around the country and to lead the NLD, although her activities are closely monitored by the junta.